 The Site Setup interface enables Site and Super Admins to manage a number of important site settings, including applying a Theme, configuring various layout options, and managing high-level imagery.
 If you're managing a new Higher Logic site or have just created a new Microsite, configuring the various settings in this interface is one of the first tasks you should complete.

-NOTE: The changes made here are specific to the site you're currently managing.
+NOTE: If your organization licenses the Microsites module, the changes made here are specific to the microsite you're currently managing.

 - Click site setup.